-The Vice President of Academic Affairs (VPAA) will be informed in writing of the committee's recommendation.
-The VPAA will make the final decision.
+The Vice President of Academic Affairs (VPAA) will be informed by the Associate Dean of the committee's recommendation.
+The VPAA in consultation with the Associate Dean will make the final decision.

 Graduate Program Requirements

 Once a student is admitted to the Graduate Program, the student must complete requirements designated by each program.